Cavalier King Charles Spaniel Dog Food Cost Per Month: 2026 Full Breakdown

 How Much Does a Cavalier King Charles Spaniel Eat Per Day?

-The average Cavalier King Charles Spaniel weighs between 12–18 lbs.
-According to professional veterinary standards, including the global WSAVA guidelines (World Small Animal Veterinary Association), determining daily food intake requires precise portion control tailored to the unique metabolic rate and specific caloric density of your dog's food.
-Based on a 15 lb dog with moderate activity needs, here's the daily food requirement calculated using the veterinary-standard Resting Energy Requirement (RER) formula:
+The average Cavalier King Charles Spaniel weighs between 12â18 lbs.
+Portion control should follow professional veterinary standards, including the global WSAVA guidelines.
+Daily food intake must be tailored to your dog's metabolic rate and the caloric density of their food.
+Portions are calculated using the veterinary-standard Resting Energy Requirement (RER) formula for a 15 lb dog with moderate activity needs:

 * Based on standard kibble (~350 kcal/cup).
 Adjust portions based on your specific food's caloric content.
 Consult your veterinarian for personalized feeding recommendations for your Cavalier King Charles Spaniel.